-WOWZA!
-Get a load o this beauty!
-THIS my friends…….
-THIS is the best dutch baby recipe you will ever meet.
-Teri Lyn Fisher and Jenny Park, the genius ladies behind Spoon Fork Bacon, created it for their mega rad cookbook, The Perfect Egg.
-Add some sweet tartness (that's a thing right?), and BLAMMO - dutch baby with honey roasted rhubarb.
+Teri Lyn Fisher and Jenny Park, the genius ladies behind the blog Spoon Fork Bacon, created it for their mega rad cookbook, The Perfect Egg.
+I took the simple recipe from the book and added some sweet tartness (that's a thing right?), and BLAMMO - dutch baby pancake with honey roasted rhubarb.

 The Perfect Egg just may be the most useful cookbook I have in my kitchen.
 At the least, it teaches how to cook eggs properly, but at best, it teaches you how to cook eggs in a way you never even dreamed possible.
 This book is packed full of recipes that I have never heard of before, which I find really exciting and refreshing as a cookbook and food blog addict.
 It begins with the perfect egg, and takes it to a level of unmatched creativity and finesse.